 I knew a home cook should not have to tolerate this kind of risk, that there was a better way.
 The beginning of my solution was repetition: making the same recipe again and again.
 I realized I had to focus on and clarify the three most important elements of a recipe; the ingredients, the cooking equipment for that recipe, and the instructions.
 I started with a concentration on the quality of ingredients (not necessarily the most expensive), becoming a student of what to recognize in order to find them.

 In making these modifications, my greatest advantage was being an inexperienced cook.
-I was able to “see” how home cooks might view a complex and challenging recipe, whereas the experienced chef who wrote it would not view it as such.
+I was able to “see” how home cooks might view a complex and challenging recipe, whereas the experienced chef who wrote it would not view it as such or in the same way.
 In time, I was able to re-connect the written words in these sumptuous and unforgettable recipes with their intended results and to prepare the remarkable meals that I was expecting.

-Once you become familiar with the guidelines and follow the recipes closely, you will discover you are able to prepare delicious, exceptional meals on the very first try and bring to the table the excellent dish that you were expecting all along.
+Once you become familiar with the guidelines and follow the recipes closely, you will discover you are able to prepare delicious, exceptional meals, by yourself, on the very first try and bring to the table the excellent dish that you were expecting all along.